CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    character, for example uppercase characters may only follow uncased characters and lowercase characters only cased ones.
 Return false otherwise.

-   For 8-bit strings, this method is locale-dependent.

 .. method:: str.isupper()

    Return true if all cased characters in the string are uppercase and there is at least one cased character, false otherwise.

-   For 8-bit strings, this method is locale-dependent.

 .. method:: str.join(seq)

    Return a string which is the concatenation of the strings in the sequence *seq*.
+A :exc:`TypeError` will be raised if there are any non-string values in *seq*, including :class:`bytes` objects.
 The separator between elements is the string providing this method.

 .. method:: str.ljust(width[, fillchar])